skg-if/interoperability-framework/docs/grant.md

 ```

 ### `website`
-*String* (optional): An URL poiting to the website of the funded project.
+*String* (optional): An URL pointing to the website of the funded project.

 ```json
     "website": "https://graspos.eu"